A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Introduction

-Uncertainty, arising from prediction errors, measurement inaccuracies, implementation challenges and environmental variability, is a fundamental challenge in real-world scenarios.
-Traditional optimization models often assume perfect information, which is rarely available, leading to suboptimal or infeasible solutions \cite{ben2009robust,ben2000robust}.
-This highlights the need for methodologies that explicitly address data variability.
-Robust optimization (RO) meets this need by incorporating uncertainty directly into mathematical models through deterministic sets rather than probabilistic distributions.
+Uncertainty is inherent in WSNs, arising from factors such as imprecise sensor placement, environmental disturbances, and measurement noise, which can significantly affect sensing performance.
+To address this, a large body of work has relied on probabilistic approaches, where uncertainty is modeled using known distributions and system performance is evaluated in an expected or statistical sense \cite{23}.
+Probabilistic methods model coverage through detection likelihoods, capturing uncertainty through stochastic representations and expected performance measures \cite{34}.
+While such methods provide useful insights, they often depend on accurate distributional information, which may not be available or reliable in many real-world scenarios.
+The perfect-information assumptions in traditional optimization models often lead to suboptimal or infeasible solutions; this highlights the need for methodologies that explicitly address data variability.
+This limitation has motivated the adoption of robust optimization (RO) techniques, which aim to ensure system performance under worst-case realizations of uncertainty without relying on precise probabilistic assumptions \cite{1}.
+RO meets this need by incorporating uncertainty explicitly into mathematical models through deterministic uncertainty sets rather than probabilistic distributions \cite{28}.
 This approach offers a practical, flexible and risk-averse alternative to stochastic methods, particularly valuable when probabilistic data is unavailable or unreliable and in high-stakes, one-time decision-making scenarios.
+Consequently, RO has emerged as a powerful framework for handling uncertainty, leading to a rich body of literature that traces its development from early foundational models to more advanced formulations \cite{2}.